glicerico/rangram/journal.md

 For each corpus, only a subset of the sentences are unique.
 The following lists the nbr of unique sentences per corpus size in this experiment:

+ERRATA (Oct, 2019): This section was written when there was a bug in the corpus generator.
+See Oct 24, 2019 entry for corrected numbers.
 ```
 SIZE  	UNIQUE SENTS
 5		5